Prepare for FY1 Guide by Specialty

 What should a doctor expect from this rotation?

-• F1s may be supernumerary, F2s may go on SHO rota (depends on the hospital)
+• F1s may be supernumerary, F2s may go on SHO rota (depending on the hospital)

 • Large numbers of undifferentiated presentations and therefore a steep learning curve.